alaingilbert/Turntable-API/README.md

 ### snag ( [ callback:fn ] )

-Snag the song.
+Trigger the heart animation used to show that you've snagged the currently playing song.

 ###### Warning

-This function will not add the song into the queue, only trigger the heart animation.
-Use this with a callback to `.playlistAdd`, or the latter method alone to queue a song;
+This function will not add the song into the queue.
+Use `.playlistAdd` to queue the song, and if successful, then use `.snag` to trigger the animation.

 ### pm (msg:string, receiverId:string [, callback:fn] )